BSc (Hons) Agriculture (Placement Year)

-Gain a solid grounding in fundamental science while understanding the changing needs of the industry on a degree that is constantly updated in consultation with our industry advisers.
-You will become familiar with the opportunities for technological transformation and the demands of global production, economic consequences and new policy developments, with the opportunity to put your learning into practice during a work-based placement year.
+Gain a solid grounding in fundamental science while understanding the ever-changing needs of industry.
+You will learn about the opportunities for technological transformation and the demands of global production, economic consequences and new policy developments, with the opportunity to put your learning into practice during a work-based placement year.

 Our extensive contacts and external visits to livestock and crop enterprises and agribusinesses will provide you with invaluable insights into industry.
 Farm491 will give you unparalleled access to on-farm/applied product development initiatives and nearby farms will provide research trials.
 This will help you to understand what it takes to bridge the gap between the laboratory, the field, the commercial market and the farm.
 Students have gone on to work for organisations including Agrii, NIAB TAG and AGCO.